-The Commission considers that consultants should only have access to the data and information in respect of an application to connect, if it is in support of a Registered Participant's activities.
-This ensures the appropriate use of the information and ensures confidential information is adequately maintained.
+The Commission considered that consultants should only have access to the data and information in respect of an application to connect, if it is in support of a Registered Participant's activities.
+This ensured the appropriate use of the information and ensured confidential information was adequately maintained.

-In addition, by virtue of the inclusion of the cross-reference to the confidentiality exceptions under rule 8.6, the Commission considers that the data and information provided under rule 5.3 may be disclosed by a Registered Participant to consultants engaged in respect of their connection application.
+In addition, by virtue of the inclusion of the cross-reference in clause 5.3.8 of the Rules to the confidentiality exceptions to the general confidentiality obligations on Registered Participants under rule 8.6, the Commission considered that the data and information provided under rule 5.3 may be disclosed by a Registered Participant to consultants engaged in respect of their connection application.
 This arises because the confidentiality exceptions explicitly allow Registered Participants to disclose information to their advisors and/or consultants given the likelihood that connection information will be public prior to a connection agreement.
 This does not preclude NSPs disclosing information to consultants engaged by them in accordance with their obligations under the Rules.